magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_two-faces-of-reality.md

 Just take a good look at the spider and turn it inwards, turn it back unto yourself.
 You will see that it’s all the same.
-When the mind has seen , it lets go and releases itself.
+When the mind has seen *anicca-dukkha-anattā*, it lets go and releases itself.
 It no longer attaches to suffering or to happiness.
 This is the nourishment for the mind of one who practises and really trains himself.
 That’s all, it’s that simple!
 You don’t have to go searching anywhere!
 So no matter what you are doing, you are there, no need for a lot of fuss and bother.
 In this way the momentum and energy of your practice will continuously grow and mature.

 Escape
 ------